310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Kanata %}
-Huh?
-I do not understand how you reached that conclusion…
+huh? i do not understand how you reached that conclusion…

-I would not eat him, you know… He would probably burn my tongue if I did.
+i would not eat him, you know… he would probably burn my tongue if i did.
 {% endbubble %}

 {% bubble Shinobu %}